Backgrounder on Emergency Preparedness at Nuclear Power Plants

 Before a plant is licensed to operate, the NRC must have “reasonable assurance that adequate protective measures can and will be taken in the event of a radiological emergency.”
-The NRC’s decision of reasonable assurance is based on licensees complying with NRC regulations and guidance.
-In addition,licensees and area response organizations must demonstrate they can effectively implement emergency plans and procedures during periodic evaluated exercises.
-As part of the Reactor Oversight Process, the NRC reviews licensees’ emergency planning procedures and training.
+The NRC's decision of reasonable assurance is based on licensees complying with NRC regulations and guidance.
+In addition, licensees and area response organizations must demonstrate they can effectively implement emergency plans and procedures during periodic evaluated exercises.
+As part of the Reactor Oversight Process, the NRC reviews licensees' emergency planning procedures and training.
 These reviews include regular drills and exercises that assist licensees in identifying areas for improvement, such as in the interface of security operations and emergency preparedness.
-Each plant owner is required to exercise its emergency plan with the NRC, FEMA, and offsite authorities at least once every two years to ensure state and local officials remain proficient in implementing their emergency plans.
+Each plant operator is required to exercise its emergency plan with offsite authorities at least once every two years to ensure state and local officials remain proficient in implementing their emergency plans.
+Those biennial exercises are inspected by the NRC and evaluated by FEMA.
 Licensees also self-test their emergency plans regularly by conducting drills.
-Each plant’s performance in drills and exercises can be accessed through the NRC Web site at this address: http://www.nrc.gov/NRR/OVERSIGHT/ASSESS/index.html.
+Each plant's performance in exercises can be accessed through the NRC website at this address: http://www.nrc.gov/NRR/OVERSIGHT/ASSESS/index.html.

 FEMA takes the lead in initially reviewing and assessing the offsite planning and response and in assisting State and local governments, while the NRC reviews and assesses the onsite planning and response.
 FEMA findings and determinations as to the adequacy and capability of implementing offsite plans are communicated to the NRC.
 The NRC reviews the FEMA findings and determinations as well as the onsite findings.
 The NRC then makes a determination on the overall state of emergency preparedness.
 These overall findings and determinations are used by the NRC to make radiological health and safety decisions before the issuing licenses and in the continuing oversight of operating reactors.
 The NRC has the authority to take action, including shutting down any reactor deemed not to provide reasonable assurance of the protection of public health and safety.